Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Teams/Team features/observability/servicemonitor-examples.md

 ServiceMonitor resources define how Prometheus discovers and scrapes metrics from Kubernetes services.

-⚠️ **CRITICAL: Team Label Required for Discovery**
+!!! danger "CRITICAL: Team Label Required for Discovery"
     **All ServiceMonitor resources MUST include the team label `soprasteria/team: "<your-team-name>"` or they will be completely ignored by the team Prometheus stack and no metrics will be collected.**

     The team monitoring stack uses a `resourceSelector` that only discovers monitoring resources with this specific label.
 This is a security feature that ensures teams can only monitor resources within their own namespace.

+!!! info "Target Service Labels"
-Note: The target Services themselves do not require the team label - only the ServiceMonitor resources need it.
+    The target Services themselves do not require the team label - only the ServiceMonitor resources need it.

 ## Prerequisites

 - Team monitoring stack must be enabled (`observability.monitoringStack.enable: true`)
 - Your application must expose metrics on an HTTP endpoint

+!!! warning "Required Team Label"
-- **CRITICAL**: ServiceMonitors must have the team label: `soprasteria/team: "<team-name>"`
+    ServiceMonitors must have the team label: `soprasteria/team: "<team-name>"`

 ### Application Metrics Requirements

+!!! info "Metrics Endpoint Requirements"
-Your application must expose Prometheus-compatible metrics on an HTTP endpoint.
-Common requirements:
+    Your application must expose Prometheus-compatible metrics on an HTTP endpoint:

     1. **Metrics Endpoint**: Usually `/metrics` (configurable in ServiceMonitor)
     2. **HTTP Port**: Accessible port that Prometheus can scrape
     3. **Metrics Format**: Prometheus text format or OpenMetrics format
     4. **Content-Type**: Should return `text/plain` or `application/openmetrics-text`

 **Example metrics endpoint response:**
 ```